7/30/2024

 Michael Griffin

-Great.
-Thanks.
-Just going back to leasing for a bit, just given the high lease rate and limited vacancy in your portfolio, is it fair to expect kind of outsized future cash releasing spreads or maybe greater lease escalators given the favorable supply demand backdrop and then following up on that, for your -U.S. government leases, have you been able to push leasing more for these kind of tenants?
+Great, thanks.
+Just going back to leasing for a bit, just given the high lease rate and limited vacancy in your portfolio, is it fair to expect kind of outsized future cash releasing spreads or maybe greater lease escalators given the favorable supply-demand backdrop?
+And then maybe following up on that, for your non-U.S. government leases, have you been able to push leasing more for these kind of tenants?

 speaker

-So I think what you're seeing this year is the benefit of tighter supply and demand is manifesting itself in reduced free rent and renewal.
-And that's flowing through our market.
-Market rent, as we've talked about before, it's not the best metric to judge our company on because our markets are very stable.
-We don't get peaks and we don't get crashes with recoveries.
-So we, and the internal growth in our leases tends to move about with market rent.
-And so we get a lot of growth.
-And then continued growth.
+So I think what you're seeing this year is the benefit of tighter supply and demand is manifesting itself in reduced free rent on renewal, and that's flowing through our same office results in a pretty positive way.
+With regard to market rent, you know, As we've talked about before, it's not the best metric to judge our company on because our markets are very stable.
+We don't get peaks, and we don't get crashes with recoveries.
+And the internal growth in our leases tends to move about with market rent.
+And so we get very little cash rent change on renewal. and then continued growth.
 So I guess to wrap it up, where we're seeing the most advantage is lower free rent concessions, which is a big boost to cash.

 speaker